 McCormick was the personal security columnist for the Vancouver, British Columbia Province newspaper.
 He wrote Cariboo Safety for Black Press and was their columnist.
 He has conducted workshops.
 McCormick instructs rape survivors at various women’s centers, teaches prevention courses for seniors’ groups, elementary/secondary school students, realtors, teachers/support staff, and was invited to conduct a safety seminar for 200 members of the Vancouver Island Real Estate Board.
 Contemporary radio was his medium for a personal safety noon hour, listener call-in program.

 McCormick worked with Dave Eyer of Eyer Training Services teaching bear attack survival techniques using a knife when avoidance, bear spray and firearms have failed.
 Eyer’s Bear Safety course is taught to forestry/mining employees and other resource users.
 McCormick collaborated with Eric Wilson- www.ericwilson.com-in Wilson’s latest teen thriller, The Emily Carr Mystery.
 Wilson’s protagonist Liz Austen is attacked in a cemetery and McCormick wrote the scene in which Austen successfully defends herself using his skills.

-McCormick has a bachelor’s degree from the University of Washington and a master’s degree from the University of Portland.
+McCormick has an associate of arts degree in real estate from Santa Monica College, a bachelor’s degree from the University of Washington and a master’s degree from the University of Portland.
 He is a member of the College of Teachers, with twenty years teaching children, adults and seniors.
 He is a member of Sisters in Crime and Women’s Fiction Writers.

 McCormick has written about the Colorado Lynx Relocation Project (Update) for B.C.
 Outdoor magazine, the Fur Fashion Industry for British Columbia tourism and the Changing Faces of Trappers for the Cariboo-Chilcotin Communities Coalition.